kin-labs/kin-developer-docs-old/docs/developers/deployment.md

 <img src="./images/Heroku04.png" alt="Heroku Config Vars" />

 ### Set your Environment Variables
-Go to Settings / Config Vars and add your environment variables as you would have in your `.env` file when [running Kinetic locally](/developers/production/#prepare-your-environment-variables)<br/>
+Go to Settings / Config Vars and add your environment variables as you would have in your `.env` file when [running Kinetic locally](/developers/production/#prepare-your-environment-variables).<br/>
+Make sure not to include quote marks around your strings as Heroku won't filter them out.<br/>
 <img src="./images/Heroku03.png" alt="Heroku Config Vars" />

 ### Deploy Kinetic